 - Policy Group members may be required to action some of the initiatives proposed subject to availability of professional support from the office, but should not initiate action or give commitments without prior approval and agreement form the CEO.

 - The Policy Group is as it name suggests there to create policy, give advice to the organisation and represent the thinking of the community they represent.
-The Policy Group is not empowered to direct ISA Staff in their day to day activity unless expressly asked to do so by the CEO.
+The Policy Group is not empowered to direct Irish Sailing Staff in their day to day activity unless expressly asked to do so by the CEO.